etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 The dangers
 ===========

-We are already highly dependent on the computers, but IoT brings this dependency to a new level.
-If we look at the history of computing we will notice that we:

-* more and more of critical infrastructure is handled by computers
-* computers becomes smaller
-* greater in numbers
-* closer to the humans

-We are literally getting surrounded by the computers!
-Being dependent is always risky.

 Before the IoT era, computer glitches and cyber crime tended to revolve around data - loss or leaks or modification.
 With the IoT